isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Someone I Am Close To Has Been Diagnosed with Tuberculosis Disease.
-What Should I Do?</strong>
+<summary><strong>What Should I Do When Someone Close to Me has been Diagnosed with TB Disease?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Those who have prolonged and close contact with someone who has active